Gumichan01/target-xplosion/README.md

 ## About ##

-Target Xplosion is a 2D scrolling shooter game inspired by R-Type, Dodonpachi, and Mushihimesama.
+Target Xplosion is a 2D scrolling shooter game inspired by R-Type, Dodonpachi, and Touhou Project (東方Project).

 It was developed in C++, and uses [LunatiX][].